RafaelBotello/Jerserx-v4/README.md

 # Jersey X

-An Ecommerce website built in react using API's to connect to a MYSQL database.
+An Ecommerce website built in react using API's to connect to a MongoDB database.

 ---